kevchin/vagrant/README.md

 This Vagrant project creates a VM with single node setup of R, R Studio Server, rhdfs, plyrmr, and Hadoop v2.3.0 with YARN installed.
 This allows R developers to use Map Reduce, access HDFS, and develop R code alongside Hadoop.

+Much of this work builds on the Hadoop Vagrantfile from VangJee (see references).

 # Getting Started

 1. [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads)